-There are many great Pharaohs in Ancient Egyptian history, but Thutmose III stands out as one of the most impressive.
+There are many great Pharaohs in ancient Egyptian history, but Thutmose III stands out as one of the most impressive.

 Thutmose III was born around 1481 BC to Pharaoh Thutmose II and Queen Iset.
-His father died when Thutmose III was about two-years old.

-Therefore, his stepmother, Hatshepsut, was a assigned as his regent.
+Therefore, his stepmother, Hatshepsut, was assigned as his regent.
 This meant that she could exercise all of the powers of the pharaoh until he was old enough to take over (usually around the age of 15 or 16).

-However, Hatshepsut was not simply content being a regent.
+Unfortunately, Hatshepsut was not simply content being a regent.
 In the early years of her regency, she actually took the position of pharaoh for herself.

 This included holding her own coronation ceremony and having statues built with her royal name inscribed on them.